 - Primary school visits

-Therefore, the process of a reformed structure has been discussed, with the hope of providing these opportunities like desired.
-The proposed structure involves 1 boy and 1 girl from each Tutor Group being elected to serve on a Year Group team.
-From there, two pupils from that team will be elected onto a whole school board, which will take more responsibility in the leadership of projects.
-Both these teams will work in co-operation with the Junior Headship Team and Senior Staff to act on ideas and projects.
+We aim to kickstart Pupil Voice which involves 1 boy and 1 girl from each Tutor Group who have been elected to serve as a whole Year Group team.
+From there, two pupils from that team were elected onto a whole school board, which take on more responsibility in the leadership of projects.
+Both these teams work in co-operation with the Junior Headship Team and Senior Staff to act on ideas and projects.

-We believe that the reformed system will lead to a growth in student mindset; our aim is to encourage and promote self-belief through leadership and creativity, enabling students to be more confident in using their initiative and imagination, whilst working within a team in a friendly, effective, and efficient environment.
-The skills picked up by being part of these leadership opportunities will be those that can be easily transferred into later life, particularly within the workplace.
+We believe that this system will lead to an overall growth in student mindset; our aim is to encourage and promote self-belief through leadership and creativity, enabling students to be more confident in using their imagination and express their own opinions and hopes for the school.

-In the short term, the hope is to launch the system across the school, and to begin working on preliminary ideas and projects.
-It is hoped that in this period, we can gain support from all across the school to enable this exciting opportunity to continue long into the future.
+It is hoped that by continuing this system, it will enable exciting opportunities for both pupils and teachers alike and for it to continue long into the future.
 Should there be any queries, please consult the Junior Headship Team or Mrs Cornish on how to get involved.